August 9, 2021

-How to Use Exploration Reports in Google Analytics 4
+Free Form Reports in Google Analytics 4 (GA4 Explorations)

 Compared to Universal Analytics, Google Analytics is missing a lot of predefined reports that we are familiar with (e.g. landing page, site search, etc.).
 I don’t know if this will change in the future, but I hope so!

 In the meantime, we got a pretty powerful suite of reporting capabilities called Analysis Hub.
+Later Analysis hub was renamed to simply “Explorations”.
 It’s the place where you can do ad-hoc analysis and dig deeper into your data.
-In today’s blog post, I wanted to focus on one particular part of it, Exploration Reports in Google Analytics 4.
+In today’s blog post, I wanted to focus on one particular part of it, Free Form Reports in Google Analytics 4.